weimingprogramming/clashroyale-text-to-deck/README.md

 Step 4: Click copy deck on RoyaleAPI to copy the deck into Clash Royale automatically

 Benefits:
-- I can create a deck in Clash Royale just by listing down cards and I do not have to scroll.
+- I can create a deck in Clash Royale just by writing down/saying outloud cards and I do not have to scroll.

 **How this webapp was created**